jaruserickson/naruto-cv/README.md

  - Might have to clean out sasuke's curse mark recognition.

 After omitting the problem characters, everything is looking quite a bit better.

-(We never said in the proposal that we would be implementing the network, just training one LOL.
-I'm going to try anyway, but as mentioned before, there's a LOT of points of failure and it can get super complex.)
 Now that we know the dataset is valid, we can work on writing a network from the ground up.
 Based on the notes before, I'm probably going to implement an SSD network.

  - [Understanding SSD MultiBox — Real-Time Object Detection In Deep Learning](https://towardsdatascience.com/understanding-ssd-multibox-real-time-object-detection-in-deep-learning-495ef744fab)